ResursBank/ResursBank.github.io/docs/merchant-api-2-0/merchant-api-pos.md

 *customerUrl* and an authentification is not needed), then call GET /v2/payments/{payment_id} and check for *status: ACCEPTED*

-If paper signing is to be used (For Finland only) for signing an application/payment, see [Physical Agreement Finland](physical-agreement-finland)

 ### POS flowchart
 ![Merchant_API_POS_Flowchart - finder](https://github.com/user-attachments/assets/604d7466-8e60-4358-af5e-990b1d9ecd5d)